handedemir/simple_shell/README.md

 # ALX 0x11.
 C - printf (ALX printf)

-## This is a ALX group project made by Fasakin Henry @fasakinhenry and Solomon Olungweonwi
+## This is a ALX group project made by Pacifique and Marc

 ### Introduction